tomcritchlow/tomcritchlow.github.io/tufte.md

 As a consultant working with content companies, I often find myself bridging editorial and business.
 That squishy area between editorial values and business metrics.
 There's a simple  question that quickly arises. {% include tufte-mn.html id="one" content="This is a margin note perhaps?" %}

+## Testing Side Notes

+As a consultant working with content companies, I often find myself bridging editorial and business.
+That squishy area between editorial values and business metrics.
+There's a simple  question that quickly arises. {% include tufte-sn.html id="two" content="This is a side note perhaps?" %}

 ## Sample Post Copy-Pasted Below

 **How do you measure content quality?**